Invoice Template

 Stop losing money on Data Analyst projects.

+Send your first 3 invoices for free.
 Data analysts often lose thousands of dollars by underestimating the time required for data cleaning and ETL processes.
 Without a technical invoice that itemizes backend labor, clients view complex SQL logic as a simple button click and refuse to pay for the hours spent debugging their messy datasets.

 The Invisible Cleaning Trap